 , KCRW Foundation, Inc. Advisory Board Member

-, Berkeley Center for Law Business, & the Economy; Cancer for College Member
+, Center for Early Education; Cancer for College Member

 , Pacific Council on International Policy Staff Member

 , National War Powers Commission Author, The Line Item Veto Case and the Separation of Powers,

 88 Calif.
 L. Rev. 181 (2000); Mainstream Loudoun v.
 Bd. of Trustees of the Loudoun County Library,

 14 Berk.
 Tech.
 L.J.
 347 (1999); Remarks from the Investiture of Judge William A. Fletcher,